Tech-Phantoms/Maintainers-Program/README.md

 - We will maintain different project board to help new contributors find the right issue for them.
 - Also we will showcase all the projects in our website and talk about the awesome maintainers so that people get to know about them.

+### Some common FAQs

+#### Why would I open a project under Tech Phantoms?

+Firstly when you open a project under Tech Phantoms you retain all the rights of your project.
+As it is open-source anyone can use your code for free.
+But you get to manage and take decisions for your project, Also you can transfer back your repository at any time, you also manage your sponsorship.

+Tech Phantoms staff helps you bring new potential contributors to your issue, not disclosing how we do that, we have something on our mind wink .
+We host weekly youtube live sessions where we bring you as a maintainer to talk about your project, its roadmap and how can the first-time contributers get started.
+Your project grows and you get an awesome community feeling.

+#### What if I create a project then I don't maintain it?

+No worries, we won't ever ask any maintainer to take away their project the development will be at your pace.
+We will create an automatic system where if your project is actively maintained you will have better support.